Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/CreatingCustomFunctions.md

 The component includes a function to get an item at item at a specific index of a container called <span style="color:brown">**GetItemAtSpecificIndex**</span>.

-- The <span style="color:slateblue">**UniqueID**</span> is the most reliable method of finding a very specific item, container or item driver, other than a direct reference to the item, container or item driver, but even then a direct reference might get outdated if the player moves the item or modifies it in some way.
+- The <span style="color:slateblue">**UniqueID**</span> is the most reliable method of finding a very specific item, container or item component, other than a direct reference to the item, container or item component, but even then a direct reference might get outdated if the player moves the item or modifies it in some way.
 The <span style="color:slateblue">**UniqueID**</span> is only updated for containers and items if they are moved to a new component.
 You can update a outdated item struct by calling <span style="color:brown">**UpdateItemStruct**</span>

 ---